MoonshineSG/Simplify3D-to-OctoPrint/README.md

-For OSX only.
-With changes, might be usefull on other platforms as well.
+Developed for OSX.
+With (minor?) changes, could be usefull on other platforms as well.

-Install
+###Install:

 ```
 brew install terminal-notifier